Manas-singh14/Regulatory-Change-Autopilot-AI-Powered-Compliance-Intelligence-System/README.md

 Built by Manas singh as part of an AI engineering portfolio project.

-Currently actively developing Phase 3 (MCP integration) and Phase 4 (dashboard).
+Currently actively developing Phase 4 (dashboard & deployment).

 Feel free to reach out or raise issues — feedback welcome.